felixp7/basic-interpreter/tinycat-basic/README.md

 Performance
 -----------

+Note: the figures below have changed repeatedly as the interpreters were improved and flaws were fixed in the benchmark itself.
+Consider them a rough indication of relative performance.

-The reference Python implementation is 250 times slower than the host language even after optimizations.
-Conversely, the Go implementation is 55 times slower than native code, within limits for this type of interpreter.
+The reference Python implementation is 113 times slower than the host language.
+Conversely, the Go implementation is 47 times slower than native code, within limits for this type of interpreter.

 The Java implementation proved harder to benchmark, as a long-running interpreter runs progressively faster.
-That said, it seems to be roughly 40 times slower than pure Java on a fresh start (which is abysmally slow), but gets to within 40%-60% of a compiled Java program.
-That's almost as if the interpreter wasn't in the way anymore, and actually one third faster than the Go edition!
+That said, it seems to be roughly 47 times slower than pure Java on a fresh start (7 times slower than the Go implementation in absolute numbers), but ends up only 2.6 times slower than a compiled Java program.
+That's almost as if the interpreter wasn't in the way anymore, and actually three times faster than the Go implementation!

-Incidentally, Python itself appears to be twice as fast as Java for simple looping and arithmetic.
-But Java is much better suited for interpreting another language.
+Overall, Java seems the best suited for interpreting another language.
 Or at least this interpreter architecture happens to suit Java unusually well.

-I took advantage of the extra performance to make the Java interpreter extensible.
-That slowed it down again a little, but I think it's worth it.

 Embedding Tinycat BASIC
 -----------------------